Shared and Private Information Learning in Multimodal Sentiment Analysis with Deep Modal Alignment and Self-supervised Multi-Task Learning: Introduction

-In the field of multimodal sentiment analysis (MSA), distinguishing between shared and private information among modalities is crucial for improving accuracy.
-Previous work, such as \cite{sun2020learning,tsai2019multimodal}, has attempted to address this issue.
-In \cite{yu2021learning}, a self-supervised multimodal Multi-Task learning strategy II was proposed, focusing on the backward-guided approach.
-We drew inspiration from this strategy and used it to automatically generate unimodal labels.
-This approach allowed us to focus on the private information among modalities, and update weights based on momentum for effective learning.
+In the field of MSA, accurately distinguishing between shared and private information among different modalities is of utmost importance for enhancing accuracy.
+Previous research, including studies by \cite{sun2020learning,tsai2019multimodal}, has made efforts to address this issue.
+In a recent work by \cite{yu2021learning,chen2024occluded,ge2023lightweight,ge2023end,zhang2023efficient,chen2023multi,lai2022predicting}, a self-supervised multimodal Multi-Task learning strategy II was proposed, emphasizing the backward-guided approach.
+Drawing inspiration from this strategy, we leveraged it to automatically generate unimodal labels.
+This approach enabled us to specifically focus on capturing the private information present in each modality, and we employed a momentum-based weight update mechanism to facilitate effective learning.

-In the domain generalization area \cite{zhou2022domain,wang2022generalizing,kim2022broad}, inter-domain alignments\cite{zhao2022domain} have been used to learn distributions outside of the domain.
-We applied this idea to multimodal tasks to learn shared information between modalities.
-To this end, we designed a deep inter-modal shared information learning module, which utilizes a deep inter-modal covariance matrix-based loss function.
+In the domain of domain generalization, researchers have explored the use of inter-domain alignments \cite{zhou2022domain,wang2022generalizing,kim2022broad,zhao2022domain,xu2023cross} to extend learning beyond specific domains.
+Building on this concept, we adapted it to multimodal tasks in order to learn shared information across modalities.
+To achieve this objective, we developed a deep inter-modal shared information learning module that incorporates a loss function based on the deep inter-modal covariance matrix.

-Each modality has its own unique virtual label, and the model should focus on specific differential information to learn shared and private information.
-Therefore, we merged multiple losses, including shared information loss, private information loss, multi-task loss, and task prediction loss.
-By doing so, we were able to effectively learn both shared and private information among modalities, such as sarcastic text and mannerisms, or visual micro-expressions distinct from audio expressions.
+In order to capture the shared and private information within each modality, it is essential for the model to focus on specific differentiating factors.
+To achieve this, we incorporated multiple loss functions, namely shared information loss, private information loss, multi-task loss, and task prediction loss.
+By integrating these losses, we were able to effectively learn both shared and private information across modalities, such as identifying sarcastic text and distinguishing visual micro-expressions from audio expressions.

-In conclusion, improving the accuracy of MSA requires a deep understanding of shared and private information among modalities.
-Our approach, utilizing a deep inter-modal shared information learning module and multiple loss functions, shows promise in effectively learning this information.
-However, more research is needed to further address the challenges in this area.
+In summary, enhancing the accuracy of MSA hinges on a comprehensive understanding of the shared and private information present in the modalities.
+Our approach, which employs a deep inter-modal shared information learning module and multiple loss functions, demonstrates promise in effectively capturing this information.

-Our work presents innovative contributions that can be summarized as follows:
+Our work makes several innovative contributions, which can be summarized as follows: